-I want to share with you the key differences between Dynamic currency conversion and Multi-Currency Conversion.
+In this post, I have explained the differences between Dynamic Currency Conversion and Multi-Currency Conversion.

 I have selected this topic why because many Software developers working in the Card payment projects struggling to understand the real concepts.
 Many of the times they confusing these two concepts.
 So I have given specific differences between MCC and DCC in simple terms.

 - A cardholder can do a purchase in foreign currency.
 For example, an Indian cardholder can do a transaction in USD while he is on a foreign trip